 - List your interests: Choosing something you’re interested in or passionate about as the basis for your gift baskets will help keep you engaged, and it can equip your new business with preexisting knowledge and connections.

 - Determine the audience potential: If you’re opening a storefront, ensure your gift basket has a lot of local interest.
-For online businesses, use tools like Google AdWords or Google Trends to see how many people are searching for the products you want to offer.
+For online businesses, use tools like Google Adwords or Google Trends to see how many people are searching for the products you want to offer.

 - Research the potential profits: Once you have an idea with verified consumer interest, make sure it can become a profitable business.